The Beginner’s Handbook to Travel Visas.

 - You do not need a visa for entry.

-**Just PLEASE check the requirements thoroughly on the official websites for the best information. **
+**Just PLEASE check the requirements thoroughly on the official websites for the best information.
+While we have done in-depth research, we can’t guarantee that the following information is accurate.
+Please always do your own research for your citizenship as well. **

 Argentina – Paying the Reciprocity Fee for Entry into Argentina